Postpartum Support: Your New Life as a Parent

 New parenthood is a challenging time, and whether you are struggling with the transition of becoming a parent, experiencing the baby blues, or think you may be suffering from a more severe perinatal mood and/or anxiety disorder, it’s important that you feel supported, validated, and have someone who will listen to you.

 Other moms are a great resource for this!
 Check out our piece on the importance of connecting with other moms.
 We also offer tips on exactly how and where to meet these other moms.
 In the meantime, definitely reach out to your family and friends for support.

 Here are some other resources that can help:

-- Postpartum Stress Center — This group has excellent information and resources; I find this document of theirs to be particularly helpful.
-Print it out, show it to your partner, and help him/her understand how you’re feeling.
+Postpartum Stress Center — This group has excellent information and resources; Read these through with your family or partner, and help them understand how you’re feeling.

 Hang in there, Mama.
 You’re doing great, even though you may not feel like it.
 Remember to take care of you: drink lots of water, rest if/when you can, and take five minutes just to yourself each and every day (your baby will be okay, I promise!).

 Remember also — nothing is permanent.
 In the grand scheme of your life, this time period is but a tiny blip.